josephsieang/ngrx-tutorial/ngrx-counter/README.md

 # NgrxCounter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+- First NGRX small project to learn the basic flow of Angular NGRX.
+- There are three functions in this project which user can increase, decrease, or reset the counter.

 ## Development server